 How much does it cost to list a property?

 Nothing!
 Sellers do not pay a dime until closing.
 If I list your home and it doesn’t sell, it’s at no cost to you.
 While it varies depending on many different factors, for most residential properties the brokerage fee is 6% of the sales price.
 If a different brokerage brings in a buyer for your property, that fee is split in half with the selling brokerage.

 Still have questions?

-Feel free to call, text or email us with any questions you have.
-We do not push sellers one way or the other.
-We will simply answer your questions and give you our professional opinion.
+Feel free to call, text or email me with any questions you have.
+I do not push sellers one way or the other.
+I will simply answer your questions and give you my professional opinion.